Are you considering checking us out for the first time?

 For the financial part of the offering we accept money through credit cards, checks or cash.
 Again, there is no pressure to give; it is up to you.
 Then a community member invites us to offer prayers, and we spend several minutes speaking prayers into the circle and sitting in silence.

 We then celebrate the Eucharist, which simply means “thanksgiving.”
 You might have heard of it as Holy Communion or The Lord’s Supper.
 This part of the gathering is sung, using the same words each time.
 The music, though is improvised and therefore a little different each gathering.
 The bread we use is homemade gluten-free banana bread (and it is delicious!) and the juice we drink is homemade Concord grape juice canned by the community each year.
 The community comes up to take a chunk of the bread and then dip it into the cup with the juice, and then our musicians are served.
-Truly all are welcome, no matter your belief or your non-belief.
+Truly all are welcome, no matter your belief, questions or non-belief.

 At the end we pass the peace, often through hugs and greetings.
 And then, we clean up together.